Mac-Rsh/mr-library/document/device/serial/serial_EN.md

 }
 ```

-Note: When no read buffer is set, it will use polling mode for synchronous reading (cannot ensure complete reception of
+Note: When no read buffer is set, it will use polling mode for synchronous reading.
-data).
 When a read buffer is set, it will read the specified amount of data from the read buffer (return the actual
 number of bytes read).

 ## Write Data to SERIAL Device